Walid-1998/os_Ticket_Deployment/README.md

 chown -R changes the owner of all files and folders to www-data (the user Apache runs as). chmod -R 755 sets read and execute permissions for everyone, but write permission only for the owner.
 These commands are critical so Apache can read and serve the osTicket files.
 Without correct permissions, you will get "403 Forbidden" errors.
+Then I set proper ownership and permissions:
 ```
 sudo chown -R www-data:www-data /var/www/html/osticket
 sudo chmod -R 755 /var/www/html/osticket
 ```
+This places the osTicket files in Apache’s web directory and gives the web server the right permissions to access them.

 <h3> 9.
 Configure Apache</h3>

 In this step we configure the Apache HTTP Server so it can properly serve the osTicket application.